Food Allergies

 Specific IgE antibodies to foods can be quantified by in vitro laboratory methods.
 The term RAST (radioallergosorbent test) is antiquated because modern methods do not use radiation.

-The serum test may offer advantages over skin prick testing when skin testing is limited by dermatographism, generalized dermatitis, or a clinical history of severe anaphylactic reactions to a given food.
-However, although the serum test provides information similar to the skin prick test, it is more expensive and results are not immediate.
+The serum test may offer advantages over skin prick testing when skin testing is limited by dermatographism, recent use of antihistamines, generalized dermatitis, or a clinical history of severe anaphylactic reactions to a given food.
+However, although the serum test provides information similar to the skin prick test, it can be more expensive and results are not immediate.

 Studies have correlated the outcomes of physician-supervised oral food challenges with serum test results.
-While the studies have generally shown increasing risks of reaction with increasing concentrations of allergen, the specific correlations vary among studies.[51, 52] The concentration of food-specific IgE does not correlate very well with the severity of an allergy.
+While the studies have generally shown increasing risks of reaction with increasing concentrations of allergen, the specific correlations vary among studies.[76, 77] The concentration of food-specific IgE does not correlate well with the severity of an allergy.

-Studies (so far primarily using 1 brand of test system) have reported levels highly indicative of allergy (>95%).[51, 53] However, specific results have varied among studies, which is probably due to differences in patient selection, interpretation of positive outcomes, and other factors.
+Some serum IgE studies have reported levels indicative/predictive of allergy.[76, 78] However, specific results have varied among studies, which is probably due to differences in patient selection, interpretation of positive outcomes, and other factors.
 Only a few foods have been analyzed in this manner (primarily peanuts, eggs, and milk), and predictive results are different for the different foods.

 Test systems vary with regard to measurements, and similarly reported results may not be equivalent.[79]
 The clinician should also be aware of different reporting units that are not interchangeable with one another (eg, class vs units vs percentage).